Building an HTML Contact Form: Best Practices and Accessibility Tips

 Honeypot #2 — Time-Trap (Form Fill Delay)

-Most bots submit instantly.
-Start a timer when the form renders and reject submissions that arrive too fast (or too slow).
+Fun fact: most bots submit forms instantly.
+An extremely easy protective measure is to associate a timer with form rendering and reject submissions that arrive too fast or too slow in relation to that.

 <input type="hidden" name="ts" id="ts">